Computer model locks in Rams vs. Cardinals picks, score prediction, SGP for NFL Week 14

 Teams at the opposite end of the NFC West standings meet in Week 14 when the last-place Arizona Cardinals host the first-place Los Angeles Rams.
 Los Angeles is 9-3 after falling to Carolina last week, while Arizona is 3-9 and has lost four games in a row.
 The Rams are tied with Seattle atop the NFC West entering Week 14 and will look to get back in the win column and hand the Cardinals their fifth consecutive defeat.

 Kickoff from State Farm Stadium is set for 4:25 p.m.
-ET on FOX.
-The Rams are 8.5-point favorites on the road, according to the latest Rams vs. Cardinals odds.
+ET.
+The Rams are 9.5-point favorites on the road, according to the latest Rams vs. Cardinals odds.
 The over/under for total points scored is 48.5.
 Check out the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times, before placing any NFL bets of your own.

 Click here to bet Rams vs. Cardinals at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: